 - Extremely harsh on the throat when vaping

 One rule of thumb is that if it looks extremely weird or tastes nasty, there’s probably something wrong with it.
-Logically, any cannabis derivative should have some marijuana flavor to it.
+Logically, any full-spectrum cannabis derivative should have some marijuana flavor to it.
 With experience you can quickly tell when something is off.

 Things to never do with a cartridge: